Recovering an Endangered Species

 A world first conservation project to help an endangered species

 To help declining populations of the White's Seahorse recover, our team here at SEA LIFE Sydney undertook a breeding program.
 Wild seahorses from Clifton Gardens were moved to the aquarium where they gave birth to hundreds of babies.
-These baby seahorses grew healthy and strong and in May 2020 they were release onto the Clifton Gardens swimming net and nearby seahorse hotels.
-The project has continued for its third year in 2022.
+These baby seahorses grew healthy and strong and in May 2020 they were released onto the Clifton Gardens swimming net and nearby seahorse hotels.
+The project has continued for its fourth year in 2023, where we're set to release over 700 seahorse fry back into Australian waters.

 Watch the videos below to learn more about the project and the seahorse's journey.